Biodiversity Net Gain (BNG) in Summary

 A Biodiversity Metric is how biodiversity value, and any gains, will be measured.
 Natural England’s Metric 2.0 is currently in Beta testing phase and is due to be published in Winter 2020.

 A Biodiversity Gain Plan will need to be approved by the Local Planning Authority.
 Importantly, a Biodiversity Gain Plan will need to include information on how steps will be taken to minimise the adverse effect of the development on the biodiversity of the onsite habitat and any other habitat.
 This requirement reinforces the need for good design and adoption of the Mitigation Hierarchy – Avoid, Minimise, Restore/Compensate.

 How CSA can help:

 - At the Due Diligence stage CSA can provide you with an early assessment of the likely implications of BNG requirements.

 - We can provide expert advice for Land Promotion to help guide your site through the development plan process, ensuring allocations are robust and deliverable in respect of BNG.

-- With planning applications CSA can draw upon their wealth of experience to ensure your application is compliant with the relevant BNG policy and legal requirements to avoid unnecessary delays or costs.
+- With planning applications we can ensure your application is compliant with the relevant BNG policy and legal requirements, helping you to avoid unnecessary delays or costs.
 We do this by drawing on our core disciplines to provide a ‘one-stop-shop’ for your BNG requirements:

 - Our Ecologists have the expertise and experience to manage the BNG process – surveying, mapping and establishing baselines, running biodiversity metric calculation, advising on scheme design and identifying off-site solution.